rumplestilzken/gargoyle_lineageos20/README.md

 # rumplestilzken's gargoyle GSI

 ## About
-This project aims to make it very easy to get LineageOS 20 on your Titan.
+This project aims to make it very easy to get LineageOS 20 on your Unihertz device.

 ## Known Issues